 The most popular and high-worth actuarial employers include Humana, Inc., Metropolitan Life Insurance Company (MetLife), American International Group, Inc. (AIG), New York Life Insurance Company, and Towers Watson, Milliman, Mercer LLC, ACE group, Prudential, AON Corporation etc.

 According to Payscale.com actuaries in the United States earn an average of $83K annually.
-Depending on the bonus pay which can sometimes be as high as $29K, the cash compensation for actuaries can range between $50K to $160K.
+Depending on the bonus pay which can sometimes be as high as $29K, range of actuary salary can be anywhere between $50K to $160K.
 The remuneration is also directly proportional to the years of experience that an actuary has.
 Entry level positions, with 0-5 years experience, command about $65000 but highly experienced actuaries in their late career, with greater than 20 year’s experience, can command whopping salaries as high as $148000.

 Actuarial science is a good career option for individuals with a keen interest towards math and stats and those who feel a passion for numericals.
-If you have the right skills and adequate knowledge and are able to target the organizations that not only support but also encourage actuarial progress, actuarial science could be the best career option for you.1
+If you have the right skills and adequate knowledge and are able to target the organizations that not only support but also encourage actuarial progress, an actuarial science degree could be the best career option for you.1